lowrycito/handbook/pages/study-manual-general-handbook.md

       * 12.3.3.
 SecretaryPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
       * 12.3.4.
 Music Leader and PianistPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
       * 12.3.5.
 Teachers and Nursery LeadersPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
       * 12.3.6.
-Activity LeadersPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
+Valiant Activity LeadersPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
     * 12.4.
 Stake Primary LeadersPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
     * 12.5.
 Additional Guidelines and Policies